Ian-S-R/G.D.-s-Wild-Trip/README.md

 4. For each chapter start, call them (exactly as spelled, without quotations) as empty to start, then call it again with the numbers next to provided actions to continue.
 #### Ex: [var].Chapter_1()

+There are a total of three chapters and 4 different endings depending on your dialogue choices!

+Hope you enjoy :D